bonneyab/VSCodeAndGulp/README.md

 # VSCodeAndGulp
 Playing around with gulp and visual studio code

-only semi functional, trying to get a feel for builds and such.
+only semi functional, started off messing with visual studio code but turned into more messing around with gulp and building.